 University and company representatives select students locally for the CEMS MIM.
 In order to apply, students must follow the local application and selection procedure.
-Please consult www. cems.org/apply for application periods, deadlines and details for requested information.
+The application requirements for the local master degree may differ from the CEMS requirements.
+Please consult www. cems.org/apply for application requirements, periods, deadlines and details for requested information.